StorjOld/metatool/sphinx/package_reference.rst

       "file_role": "001"
     }

 Now you've got an additional item in the returned JSON - ``decryption_key``.
-This is an "hexadecimalised" value of the bytes ``decryption_key`` value.
+This is a "hexadecimalised" value of the bytes ``decryption_key`` value.
 If you need the original bytes value, use the ``binascii.unhexlify()`` standard library function:

     >>> import binascii